James E. Swett: Post-war service

 After returning to the U.S. he served with VMF-221 at MCAS El Toro, California.

 Swett commanded VMF-141 flying Corsairs at NAS Alameda, California, following the end of World War II.
 After the onset of the Korean War his squadron was deployed to Korea, but he was left behind because the Navy thought putting a Medal of Honor recipient in combat was too risky.
-Swett left active duty and continued service in the Marine Corps Reserve, retiring in 1970 in the rank of colonel.
+Swett left active duty and continued service in the Marine Corps Reserve, retiring in 1970 at the rank of colonel.

 Post-military life

-Swett was married to Lois Anderson from January 20, 1944 till her death on December 5, 1999.
+Swett was married to Lois Anderson from January 20, 1944, until her death on December 5, 1999.
 They had two sons, James Jr. and John, both of whom went on to become Marine Corps officers.
-Swett later remarried to Verna Gale McPherson Miller in 2007.
+Swett later married Verna Gale McPherson Miller in 2007.

 Swett worked in his father's company in San Francisco, making marine pumps and turbines.
 In 1960, after his father's death, Swett took over the company and ran it for 23 years, before passing it on to his son.
-Swett moved to Trinity Center, California in his retirement and became a frequent speaker at schools, where he shared his strong feelings about the values of respect and responsibility.
-He owned 13 Porsche cars during his lifetime.
+Swett moved to Trinity Center, California, in his retirement and became a frequent speaker at schools, where he shared his strong feelings about the values of respect and responsibility.

 In 2006, Swett's Medal of Honor action was recreated using computer graphics for The History Channel series Dogfights in episode Guadalcanal and Swett himself provided commentary.
 The episode first aired on November 24, 2006.

-Swett moved to Redding, California in 2007 where he died on January 18, 2009, in a Redding hospital from heart failure after a lengthy illness.
+Swett moved to Redding, California, in 2007 and died there on January 18, 2009, in a Redding hospital from heart failure after a lengthy illness.
 He was buried with full military honors at Northern California Veterans Cemetery in Igo, California.

 The airport in Trinity Center, California was named in his honor.